Anindyadeep/CNN-from-scratch/README.md

 3. Make the convoliution more generalised such that, it will act as a layer
 4. Make the back propagation more generalised.
 5. Convolution kernels must be generalised (now its only having 3x3 and pooling has 2x2 kernels)
+6. Make a jupyter notebook showing the outputs for some images using this model

 ### FURURE TASKS
 1. Optimise the code and add as much vectorization we can